MurderBot1/Chronos-Engine-v2/README.md

 Other Things
 - The code right now is very slow I havn't optimised it yet
 - The keyboard scripts do not register keys right now
+- The point of this library is for me to learn how to do a lot of things in RAW (No outside libs) C++
 ***
 ### Our Mission
 Chronos Engine is a graphics engine that has a goal of making videogames and other 3d modeling as free as possible to everybody.